Phillips Edison & Company purchased their first shopped center, Nor-Dan Shopping Center in Danville, Virginia, in the early 1990s.

-Over the course of the next 25 years, the company’s portfolio grew to more than 275 shopping centers in 37 states.
-This remarkable growth was initially funded by private investment funds with Mike and Jeff investing alongside the high net-worth individuals who participated in the fund.
+Over the course of the next 30 years, the company’s portfolio grew to more than 300 shopping centers in 31 states.
+This remarkable growth was initially funded by private investment funds.
 The success of those early funds paved the way for larger funds involving major institutional investors, providing the necessary capital for even greater growth and set the stage for the company to sponsor two publicly registered non-traded REITS, Phillips Edison Grocery Center REIT 1 which launched in 2010, and Phillips Edison Grocery Center REIT 2 which launched in 2013.
 Together, the non-traded REITS generated nearly $3 Billion in offering proceeds.

-The business that Mike and Jeff began in Mike’s basement 25 years ago now has more than 270 associates working in corporate offices in Cincinnati, New York City, Salt Lake City, and Atlanta with regional offices across the country.
+The business that began 30 years ago now has more than 300 associates working in corporate offices in Cincinnati, Park City, and Atlanta with regional offices across the country.
 PECO also still owns its first property, Nor-Dan Shopping Center, a testament to its belief in the grocery-anchored industry.

-The key to PECO’s success is that the company has remained true to its mission of value creation and to Mike’s and Jeff’s commitment to be the best-in-class operator.
-Even as PECO reaches out in exciting new directions, the company continues to be an industry leader in its core business of maximizing the value of grocery-anchored neighborhood shopping centers.
+The key to PECO’s success is that the company has remained true to its mission of value creation and to its commitment to be the best-in-class operator.
+PECO continues to be an industry leader in its core business of maximizing the value of grocery-anchored neighborhood shopping centers.

 2000 - Closed Fund I, a $20 million, fully discretionary investment vehicle